innoave/rincon/README.md

 ## Multiple Crates

 The functionality of the [Rincon] [ArangoDB] Rust driver is split up into several crates for a modular design.
-This modular design enforces a clean code base for flexible use by applications as well as ease of extensibility and customization.
+This modular design enforces a clean code base.
+Applications can flexible combine the functionality they need by adding different combinations of the crates to their project.
+Developers can easily customize and extend the functionality of the existing crates.

 For an overview of crates in this project see the [README](rincon/README.md) in the [rincon] crates subdirectory.